Turnout 75.02 per cent in seventh phase in WB, polling by and large peaceful | Law-Order

 The security forces denied the allegations and the office of the chief electoral officer intervened and sorted out the issue.

-Security was tight in view of the violence in the previous phases, particularly the death of five people at Sitalkuchi in Cooch Behar in the fourth phase of polling on April 10, an EC official said.
+Security was tight in view of the violence in the previous phases, particularly the death of five people at Sitalkuchi in Cooch Behar, including four in CISF firing, in the fourth phase of polling on April 10, an EC official said.

 The poll panel has deployed at least 796 companies of central forces in the seventh phase to ensure free and fair voting, he said.